Ziyi-Song-Stats/Ziyi-Song-Stats.github.io/_pages/about.md

 Education
 ======
-PhD in Statistics, University of California, Irvine, USA, 2021 - Expected 2026
+PhD in Statistics, University of California, Irvine, USA, 2021 - 2026
 MS in Statistics, University of Michigan, Ann Arbor, USA, 2019 - 2021
 BS in Statistical Science, Chinese University of Hong Kong, Shenzhen, China, 2016 - 2020
 ` `